Fever-Tree: Name origin

 The company's name comes from its initial product, a tonic water.
-Their tonic was flavoured with quinine, a chemical extracted from the bark of the South American cinchona tree.
+The tonic is flavoured with quinine, a chemical extracted from the bark of the South American cinchona tree.
 When introduced to India as a pharmaceutical to aid in reducing the fever associated with malaria, quinine was blended with soda water and sugar to make it more palatable, producing the earliest tonic water.
-The cinchona tree was referred to in India as fever tree.
+The cinchona tree has been referred to in India as the fever tree.